 Each student who selects a major in humanities works with an adviser, usually the Director of Humanities, to design a program to meet the needs and desires of the individual student.
-The student working with an advisory committee plans the HUMN 490 course.
+The student working with an advisory committee plans the HUMN 490 course, which serves as the capstone course for the major.

 Students with a humanities major are encouraged to fulfill requirements for a minor from the disciplines of Bible, English, fine arts, foreign language, history, philosophy, or educational studies.
 However, students who choose a minor in other fields (or who choose not to do a minor) may still select a major in humanities.
-There is no humanities minor.